omkarcloud/google-maps-scraper/README.md

 In summary, our tool offers unlimited searches, faster performance, easy, and a one-time payment model, setting it apart from other website-based scrapers.

+### ❓ What else can I use it for?

+1. Finding Customers

+2. Hiring Top Talent
+   - Example: To hire a good salesperson, search for "Sales Training" in a specific country and contact the training centers for candidate recommendations.
+   - Benefits:
+     - Much Higher quality candidates compared to online job portals
+     - Cost-effective (free) alternative to expensive online job portals

+3. Discovering the Best Service Providers
+   - Find top-rated service providers in your area for specific needs.
+   - Examples:
+      - Search for "Yoga Classes" in your city to find the highest-rated yoga classes for health and long life.
+      - Search for "Library" in your city to find the bestest place to focus on your work.
+      - Search for "Restaurant" in your city to find the tastiest food options.
+      - Search for "Computer Repair" in your city to find the most reputable and reliable computer repair shops.
+      - The list goes on...

+Investing in this tool can save you time and money in various aspects of your personal and professional life :)

 ### ❓ How to Get the Pro Version?

 Visit the GitHub Sponsorship Page [here](https://github.com/sponsors/omkarcloud?frequency=one-time) and make a one-time payment of $28 by selecting the Google Maps Extractor Pro Option.